cavai-research/Adonis-Queue/README.md

 To run queue just run `node ace queue:start`.

 > It's not needed when using only memory queue, since in-memory one will share NodeJS instance with main AdonisJS application

+> It's possible to run several queue instances if you want to run jobs in all queues in parallel